Sbrugo/full-stack-implementation/README.md

 # Notes Application Challenge

-This repository contains a full-stack note-taking web application built as a technical challenge for Ensolvers.
+This repository contains a full-stack note-taking web application built as a technical challenge for an interview.

 The application allows users to create, edit, delete, archive, and categorize their notes.
 The frontend is a Single Page Application (SPA) built with React, and the backend is a REST API built with Spring Boot.